Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

 where $F_{\alpha,\beta}$ is the matrix element.
-In a particle decay, the final state constitutes two or more particles of a continuous energy spectrum and the oscillating function $D(E_{\beta}-E_{\alpha};T)$ approximately agrees with Dirac's delta function at the infinite T \cite{Dirac,Weisskopf-Wigner,Schiff-golden},
+In particle decay, the final state constitutes two or more particles of a continuous energy spectrum and th oscillating function $D(E_\beta-E_\alpha;T)$ approximately agrees with Dirac's delta function at infinite T \cite{14,15,16},